andrewsbusby/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The closure is used at teh end of the console.log invocation.
+It is where the nested function ends.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The middle part of the string 'rooled a' is always the same.
+The ${name} and ${newRool} can change.
+The ${newRoll} can change at random to a number between 1 and 6.
 c.
 What is the lexical scope of `newRoll`?
+  Tjhe lexical scope of 'newRool' is inside the function as well as out side where the 'dansRoll' and 'zoesRoll' are located.

 ### Task 3 - Stretch Goals